mediacloud-services/mediacloud-server/README.md

 # Media Cloud Uploader

-A TypeScript package for uploading files to the Media Cloud API, fetching uploaded media, and deleting media.
+A TypeScript package for uploading single or multiple files to the Media Cloud API, fetching uploaded media, and deleting media.

 ## Installation